-Board Members (2019): Martin Lyes (Chairperson), Dermot O'Beirne, James Cuddy, David Hughes, Raymond Brett, Eilis Hennessy, Michael O'Farrell, Pat Cullen, Ailis Quinlan, Niamh Moran, Liam O'Donohoe, Tom Casey, Anthony Staines, Noel Beecher, Dee Moran and Máirtín MacAodha.
+Board Members (2020): Anthony Staines, (Chairperson), Pat Cullen, Ailis Quinlan, Niamh Moran, Liam O'Donohoe, Tom Casey, Noel Beecher, Dee Moran and Máirtín MacAodha.

-The Board would like to express its sincere appreciation of the commitment and dedication of management and staff to maintaining the quality of existing services and for developing new services for people with an intellectual disability and their families.
-The Directors are satisfied with the operational performance of the organisation in what is a very challenging economic climate with increasing demands and constrained funding.
+The Board would like to express its sincere appreciation of the commitment and dedication of management and staff to maintaining the quality of existing services in a pandemic and for developing new services for people with an intellectual disability and their families.
+The Directors are satisfied with the operational performance of the organisation in what is a very challenging pandemic situation coupled with economic constraints and increasing demands.

 The terms of reference of the four Board Sub-committees are set out in the Corporate Governance Manual.
-Each Committee adopted a schedule of meetings and workplan for 2019 and made regular reports to the Board on their work.
+Each Committee adopted a schedule of meetings and work plan for 2020 and made regular reports to the Board on their work.
 The Committees kept their terms of reference under review and brought any recommendations for changes to the terms of reference forward to the Board for approval.
+There are several members of sub-committees who are Ex Board members who thankfully continue to support St. Michael's House by serving on board Sub-Committees.